Redallia/starflight_remake/docs/design/open_issues.md

 # Open Issues

-## Navigation & Coordinate Systems
-We just talked through how hyperspace tiles work, fuel consumption per coordinate, how system space is looser.
-This deserves its own doc since it's core to the "exploration as gameplay" loop.

 ## Combat Specification
 You've deferred this, but eventually you'll need it.
 The original's arcade-style combat didn't fit.
 You mentioned wanting something more tactical.
 When you're ready, this needs its own doc.